Overview for New and Potential Members

 Those interested in joining the club will be invited to participate in three walks before committing themselves to membership.
 An annual fee plus a joining fee is then payable.
 The Joining Fee is $10.
-The annual fee is $30 if you elect to receive our quarterly newsletter via Australia Post, or $20 if you elect to receive our quarterly newsletter via email notification and download.
-Members of other clubs affiliated with the confederation receive a discount off their annual subscription and pay only $10 per year if they receive our newsletter electronically, or $20 per year if they receive a printed copy.
-The club currently has approximately 240 members.
+The annual fee is $20.
+Members of other clubs affiliated with the confederation receive a discount off their annual subscription and pay only $10 per year.
+The club currently has approximately 250 members.
 The club is also a group member of YHA Australia.

 If you would like to attend a club walk as a potential member, please read our Walker Responsibilities page (click here) and this page thoroughly before emailing a request for our current walks program to our club secretary at email@example.com.

 Mid-week walks are held every Wednesday, and constitute the club's main activities.
 There are usually three to five different walks available to suit all standards of walker.
 Each walk is graded according to a system based on its distance and difficulty, which is described on our Walk Gradings page.